erinapp/react-native-openpath/framework/ios/Example/Readme.md

 # Openpath Mobile App Example

-This app demonstrates how the use of the Openpath Mobile SDK in a SwiftUI-based iOS app.
+This app demonstrates the use of the Openpath Mobile SDK in a SwiftUI-based iOS app.

 Many parts of this app can be used in a newly developed app as-is or with small modifications: